-The particulars as prescribed under Sub-section (1)(e) of Section 217
+The particulars as prescribed under sub-section (3)(m) of Section 134

-of the Companies Act, 1956, read with the Companies (Disclosure of
+of the Companies Act, 2013, read with the Companies (Accounts) Rules,

 Business Responsibility Report

-circular, we have provided the BRR and the same forms part of this
+have provided the BRR as part of our Annual Report.

 We also publish the Sustainability Report annually.
 Our report follows

-the Global Reporting Initiative (GRI) framework.
+the Global Reporting Initiative''s G4 framework.
 This is a comprehensive

-report that covers all aspects of our sustainability
+report that covers all aspects of our sustainability activities.

-Resource intensity and Green innovation.
 The

-report is audited by an
+report is audited by an external auditor, DNV GL.

 statutory disclosures in the print version of the Annual Report.